wandb/docs/docs/support/there_dark_mode.md

 tags:
    - None
 ---

-Yes.
 To enable dark mode:

-1. Navigate to your account settings at [https://wandb.ai/settings](https://wandb.ai/settings).
+1. Go to your account settings at [https://wandb.ai/settings](https://wandb.ai/settings).
 2. Scroll to the **Beta Features** section.
-3. Toggle the **Night mode** option.
+3. Activate the **Night mode** option.